CharlesGodwin/pymagnum/docs/introduction.rst

 To use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
 Refer to :ref:`building_an_adapter` for instructions.

+This software has only been tested with MS series inverter chargers and ME-RC, ME-ARC and ME-ARTR remote controls.
+There are no plans to support other devices.

 If you want to be notified about new releases, please contact the author using :ref:`feedback`.